 Hoarding of any sort poses significant health concerns for both occupants and nearby residents.
 These include fire hazards from extreme clutter, decaying or damaged electrical wiring, and blockage of exits from dwelling; lack of running water and electricity; infestation from rodents or insects; and the potential for spread of zoonotic diseases.
 Heavy accumulations of feces and urine can damage dwellings beyond repair, release a host of potentially toxic bioaerosols and gases into the air, and create odor problems for neighbors.
 Disease exposure could occur through inhalation, contact, or via vectors such as insects.
 Individuals who are immunocompromised or who have respiratory diseases may be at particular risk.
 Buildings may also become structurally unsound.
 For a recent review of these issues, see Castrodale et al, 2010.
 Sanitary codes in every community specify what constitutes a safe and habitable dwelling.
 Insisting on adhering to these requirements will improve conditions for people and animals.

-A new risk assessment tool is the HOMES scale, which is a short but comprehensive instrument for quickly determining the level of risk posed to self and others, including animals.The HOMES scale can be downloaded here or from MassHousing Hoarding Resources.
+, which is a short but comprehensive instrument for quickly determining the level of risk posed to self and others, including animals.The HOMES scale can be downloaded here or from MassHousing Hoarding Resources.

 Air quality is a concern in animal hoarding situations.
 It is not uncommon for first responders to require respiratory protection during removal of the animals.
 The health dangers from the heavily polluted atmosphere in these situations are not well understood.
 The main components affecting air quality include gases such as ammonia and bioaerosols.
 Bioaerosols include a wide variety of inflammatory and physiologically active components, including endotoxin, fungal cell wall fragments, and dust particles that can reach lower airways.